MichaelCurrin/javascript-bundling-quickstarts/README.md

 ### Why transpile scripts?

-Some server-side scripts are needed to prepare the scripts, such as Babel to transpile React code or just modern JS to older JS for compatability.
+Some server-side scripts are needed to prepare the scripts, such as Babel to transpile React code or just modern JS to older JS for compatibility.
 TypeScript also needs transpiling.

 See the [babel](/quickstarts/babel/) and [typescript](/quickstarts/typescript) directories.